$T$-equivariant motives of flag varieties: -equivariant motivic homotopy theory of flag varieties

+hold, where the notation is as in Remark \ref{rem.eq.quot}, if \begin{enumerate} \item[(i)] $M_{\B{H}}$ admits an orientation and the linear structure above is strict, or \item[(ii)] the linear structure above is strict affinely linear. \end{enumerate} Further, if $M_{\B{H}}$ satisfies Assumption \ref{ass.vanish.strong}, then we can omit the strictness in (i) and (ii). \end{thm} \begin{proof} We will prove the theorem under the assumption (i).
+The proof under the other assumptions will follow easily by the same arguments.
+By definition, $X$ admits a filtration

 such that each $X_{i-1}\rightarrow X_{i}$ is a closed immersion with complement given by $U_{i}$.
-For simplicity, we will assume that every quotient in the following it taken with respect to the \'etale topology.
-By $H$-equivariantness we may assume that each $X_{i}$ is stabilized by $H$.
+For simplicity, we will assume that every quotient in the following is taken with respect to the \'etale topology.
+By $H$-equivariance we may assume that each $X_{i}$ is stabilized by $H$.
 We see that $X/H$ admits a filtration

 where each of the $X_{n-1}/H\hookrightarrow X_{n}/H$ is a closed immersion with complement given by $U_{n}/H = \coprod_{j\in J_{n}}V(\Ecal_{n,j,H})$.
 As the $X_{n}$ are proper, the $X_{n}/H$ are also proper over $\B{H}$ and therefore $M_{c,\B{H}}(X_{n}/H)\simeq M_{\B{H}}(X_{n}/H)$ by definition.
 In particular the localization sequence for motives with compact support (cf. Lemma \ref{lem.loc.for.stacks}) yields the fiber diagram